Ayush-Raj-Chourasia/App-Development-Task_1/README.md

-# App Development Task 1 - IIT Guwahati Coding Week 25
+# App Development Task 1
 A Flutter implementation of the UI screens designed in Figma for the App Development Task 1 of IIT Guwahati Coding Week 25.

 ## Features